Blog>Expert Advice>Air conditioning Building Regulations

 What air conditioning regulations are there in the UK?

-If you live in a restricted area or in a protected building, you will need to consider the usual guidance and restrictions that you would for any home improvement project.
+If you live in a restricted area or protected building, you'll need to consider the usual guidance and restrictions for home improvement projects.

 Do you need planning permission for air con?

-The need for planning permission for your air conditioning will depend on the size of the air con system.
-If you’re installing a small air conditioning system then it will most likely be covered under permitted development rights, in which case you won’t need to apply for planning permission.
+If you’re installing a small air conditioning system, it will most likely be covered under permitted development rights, so you won’t need to apply for planning permission.

 You also might need to seek planning permission for your air con if you live in a restricted area, such as:

-- TM44 Regulation – As part of the Energy Performance of Buildings Directive (EPBD), building owners and/or managers of properties that have an air conditioner system with an output of over 12kW are responsible for organising regular inspections to ensure the air con’s efficiency.
+TM44 Regulation – Owners and/or managers of properties with an air conditioner system with an output of over 12kW must organise regular inspections

 Other air conditioning regulations